Home

 Luke 11:46 Jesus replied, "And you experts in the law [ the KJV uses the word lawyers], woe to you, because you load people down with burdens they can hardly carry, and you yourselves will not lift one finger to help them.

 Our courts can literally destroy people, including policemen, who come before them.
 No policeman can afford to pay today's court costs.
-The Los Angeles riot was a clear example of our country losing the pride of its power (Lev 26:19, which we read).
+The Los Angeles riot was a clear example of our country losing the pride of its power as we read in Lev 26:19.
 The Oakland riot was partly the result of an impulsive, possibly reactionary, policeman.

-Luke 11:52 describes another problem with our court system: One of corrupting the original intent of the jury system.
+Luke 11:52 describes another problem with our court system: Corrupting the original intent of the jury system.
 Originally, the jury was to give its verdict unhindered.
 Now the jury must formulate its verdict around instructions from the judge.
 This was not the way it was done 200 years ago when our judicial system was established:

 In other words, lawyers and judges can not make a wise decision because they are not in tune with God.
 But neither do they always allow others, such as the jury, from exercising the wisdom God gives to them.

 The rioting and looting in Los Angeles are alleged to have been mainly done by blacks and Hispanics but film strips also showed a few young whites joining in the melee.
 Nevertheless, it is the minorities who are taking most of the blame in Watts, Los Angeles, and Oakland.
-Is this a fulfillment of the prophesy in:
+This is another fulfillment of the prophesy in:

 Deu 28:43 The alien (gentile) who lives among you will rise above you higher and higher, but you (the Israelitish people) will sink lower and lower.

-Christianity tells us that we are to love our enemies and that God is love (1 John 4:7-11 and 16).
+Christianity tells us that we are to love our enemies and that God is love .

 (Mat 5:44 KJV) But I say unto you, Love your enemies, bless them that curse you, do good to them that hate you, and pray for them which despitefully use you, and persecute you;